ooker777/docs-1/docs/Mkdocs Template/Compatibility of publishing solution.md

 # Vercel

 > [!warning]
-> For the moment, Vercel is not supported : Python is compiled without `sqlite3`, and the graph generation use a tools that use it.
+> For the moment, Vercel is not supported : Python is compiled without `sqlite3`, and the graph generation use a tool that use it.
-> This absence conclude to a build fail.
+> This absence concludes to a build fail.
-> You can use it if you don't use the graph view.
+> You can use it if you don't use the graph view, but you need to edit manually the `on_env` file, with removing `from pyvis.network import Network` and set the obsidian graph generation to `false`